ebraheemnas/ebraheemnas/README.md

 - 🔭 I’m currently working on a GPT AI Website using React

-- 👨‍💻 All of my projects are available at [https://mynasportfolio.website](https://mynasportfolio.website)
+- 👨‍💻 All of my projects are available at <a href="https://mynasportfolio.website" target="_blank"> https://mynasportfolio.website </a>

 - 📫 How to reach me: **ebraheem.nas@gmail.com**